 So, my journey into therapy started in my second year of university.
 I didn't know I had 'mental health problems' but I was aware that I seemed to struggle with things in a way that my friends didn't.

 I had worried throughout secondary school about my stomach rumbling and other children laughing at this.
 After needing the toilet on a long coach trip and feeling sick with panic the whole way back, I didn't want to travel on long journeys anymore.

-I used to check all the rooms in the house about five times throughout the night to make sure no-one had broken in.
-I wanted all the mirrors removing in my room after hearing ghost stories…these are just a few examples of how my anxiety leapt from one topic to the next, slowly limiting my life bit by bit.
+I used to check all the rooms in the house about five times throughout the night to make sure no one had broken in.
+I wanted all the mirrors removed from my room after hearing ghost stories…these are just a few examples of how my anxiety leapt from one topic to the next, slowly limiting my life bit by bit.